llvm/llvm-project/llvm/docs/MemoryModelRelaxationAnnotations.rst

 --------------------

-If a pass can combine multiple memory or synchronizing operations into one, then the metadata of the new instruction(s) shall be a prefix-wise union of the metadata of the source instructions.
+If a pass can combine multiple memory or synchronizing operations into one, it needs to be able to combine MMRAs.
+One possible way to achieve this is by doing a prefix-wise union of the tag sets.

 Let A and B be two tags set, and U be the prefix-wise union of A and B.
 For every unique tag prefix P present in A or B: